jasongrimes/silex-simpleuser/README.md

 * A minimal `User` class which basically consists of an email, password, optional name, and some housekeeping.
 * A `UserManager` class for managing `User` objects and their persistence in an SQL database.
 It serves as a user provider for the Security component.
-* A `user` service for accessing the currently logged in user.
-* A `UserController` and views for for handling form-based authentication and user management.
+* A controller and views for optionally handling form-based authentication and user management.
-* An `EditUserVoter` class which provides security attributes (access control privileges) for managing users.
+* An `EDIT_USER` security attribute that can be used with the Security component's `isGranted()` method to allow users to edit their own accounts.
 * A Silex service provider and controller provider for automatically configuring the features above.

 Quick start example config